-Eligible Person: One or more persons of a household determined to be income-qualified.
+Eligible Person: One or more persons of a household determined to be income qualified as per the requirements of a particular program.

 Employment Income: Wages, salaries, tips, bonuses, overtime pay or other compensation for personal services from a job.

 Extended Low-Income Housing Commitment (ELIHC): The agreement between CHFA and the owner restricting the use of the project during the term of the Low-Income Housing Tax Credit compliance period for an additional period beyond the initial 15 years that is equal to the longer of (i) an additional 15 years or (ii) such further period as may be specified by CHFA.